-Browns Are the NFL's Biggest Week 1 Winners—and They Didn't Even Need to Win
+Browns Are the NFL's Biggest Week 1 Winners—and They Didn't Even Win

 Because we like them.
 We admire them, in some ways.
 And we want them to have their moment.
 There have been so few.

 It's also because the Browns have done their time as lovable losers.
 They've been as good at losing as the Patriots are at winning.
 Better, even.
-Yet the organization has never become hate-able or nasty.
-They've continued to plug along, bouncing through various landmines and disasters and Johnny Manziel party stories.
+Yet the organization has never become hatable or nasty.
+It's continued to plug along, bouncing through various landmines and disasters and Johnny Manziel party stories.
 Even through watching LeBron James bring a title to the city.

-Sure, they've made Browns fans cry and sink into a pit of losing hell, where the devil wears a jersey with the names of all 7 million of the Browns starting quarterbacks.
-(By the way: The Browns ending their losing streak with a non-win is so Cleveland it too should go on T-shirt.)
-The Browns have hated losing, and losing has defined them, but it has never buried them.
+Sure, the team has made Browns fans cry and sink into a pit of losing hell, where the devil wears a jersey with the names of all seven million of the Browns' starting quarterbacks.
+But the Browns have hated losing.
+Losing has defined them, but it has never buried them.

 And now, those days might soon be over.

 The last time Cleveland won a game was 624 days ago.
-They brought a 17-game losing streak into Sunday.
-And even the way they finally "won" to end that streak was Brownsian.
+It brought a 17-game losing streak into Sunday.
+And even the way it finally "won" to end that streak was Brownsian.
+(Ending their losing streak with a non-win is so Cleveland it should go on T-shirt.)

 Except in the ways it wasn't—the ways in which these Browns are different, which a number of us have been saying for some time.